Skip to content

 } catch (error) {

-// The [error] parameter is an exception instance—it can take various forms
+// the [error] parameter is an exception instance - it can take various forms

 if (error.response) {

-// the server's response is in [error.response]
+// the server response is in [error.response]

 response = error.response;